kalel718/kalel718/README.md

 - 👋 Hi, I’m @kalel718
-- 👀 I’m interested in CyberSecurity and Front End Devloper
+- 👀 I’m interested in CyberSecurity and Web Design
 - 🌱 I’m currently learning what steps to take to gain the knowledge
 - 💞️ I’m looking to collaborate on ways to become a Web Developer & SOC analyst- if u have any notes or tips-please share-Thank u
 - 📫 How to reach me markkennedy718@gmail.com